What Is General Liability Insurance in Minnesota?

 General Liability Insurance in Minnesota: Next Steps

-Minnesota does not mandate general liability insurance for all businesses statewide, but licensing requirements make it effectively unavoidable for many trades.
-Residential building contractors, remodelers, and specialty contractors including excavators, carpenters, and masons must carry proof of general liability coverage through the Minnesota Department of Labor and Industry to obtain or maintain their license.
-Commercial landlords across Minneapolis, St. Paul, Rochester, and beyond routinely require it as well.
-Before shopping for coverage, review your license application, lease terms, and client contracts so you know precisely what is being asked of you.
+Minnesota doesn't mandate general liability insurance for all businesses statewide, but licensing requirements make it effectively unavoidable for many trades.
+Residential building contractors, remodelers and specialty contractors, including excavators, carpenters and masons, must carry proof of general liability coverage through the Minnesota Department of Labor and Industry to obtain or maintain their license.
+Commercial landlords across Minneapolis, St. Paul, Rochester and beyond routinely require it as well.
+Before shopping for coverage, review your license application, lease terms and client contracts to understand what is being asked of you.

 If you’re buying coverage to meet a requirement: